Visage Holdings and Finance Private Limited (“Company”) promotes to be ethical and encourages authentic and transparent approach in all its dealings.

-Considering the requirements to approve the Related Party transaction as prescribed under Section 177, Section 188 and other applicable provisions of the Companies Act, 2013 (“the Act”), the company has framed this Policy with regard to Related Party Transactions (“RPT Policy”)
+Considering the requirements to approve the Related Party transactions as prescribed under Section 177 and Section 188 of the Companies Act, 2013 (“the Act”), applicable provisions of the Master Direction - Non-Banking Financial Company -Systemically Important Non-Deposit taking Company and Deposit taking Company (Reserve Bank) Directions, 2016, Regulation 23 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and other applicable provisions , the company has framed this Policy with regard to Related Party Transactions (“RPT Policy”)

-The Board of Directors will review and may amend this policy from time to time on recommendation of the Audit Committee.
+The Board of Directors shall review and may amend this policy from time to time on recommendation of the Audit Committee.

 The objective of this policy is to prescribe a specified manner of dealing with Related Party Transactions as per the provisions of the Companies Act and any other applicable Regulations to ensure proper approval, disclosure and reporting of transactions as applicable, between the Company and any of its related parties, in the best interest of the Company and its stakeholders.